JohnEarnest/Decker/docs/format.md

 - Introduced the `FNT1` datablock format.
 - Introduced the "DeckRoman" character encoding.
 - `<meta charset="UTF-8">` must now appear in the preamble section of a `.html` deck.

+1.55:
+- Added a description of LOVE data, and revised several parts of the document format to use LOVE payloads instead of JSON.